| Common Tactical Problems"Everyone has these once in awhile."

 Tarantini's teams are encouraged to go forward with the ball, and eventually they gain

 confidence and realize they can be attacking players.
+"If I teach my players anything, I

 teach them that every time they go forward, they have created something that has never

 been done before," Tarantini says.
 "When you go forward, the game changes.
+"If a guy takes the ball in the

 middle of the field, beats one man, two men, three men and scores a goal, he's a